 You could keep the money in a separate account at your local bank.
 That’s fine.
-However, my suggestion is to take advantage of higher interest rates and extra benefits by opening an online savings account.
+However, my suggestion is to take advantage of higher interest rates and extra benefits by opening a high-yield savings account.
 There are tons of reputable online banks that make the perfect home for sinking funds.
-Plus, just like your local bank account, your deposits are FDIC insured.
+Plus, just like your local bank account, your deposits are FDIC-insured.

 We use Capital One 360 Performance Savings accounts for all of our sinking funds.
 And yes, we keep each sinking fund in a separate bank account.
 It may seem excessive, but it helps keep each savings goal separate and allows for better tracking.
 The good news is that Capital One lets you open up to 25 savings accounts.
 No joke.
 You can even label each one with your specific goal.
 How cool is that?!

 Opening a new account with Capital One only takes a few minutes, and you can fund it using an existing bank account.
 When you need the money, you can transfer the funds where they need to go or if you use credit cards to pay for expenses, just set up your sinking fund account as the payment method for your credit card bill.
 We also like CIT Bank Savings Connect Accounts for sinking funds because of their ultra-competitive APYs.

 This high-yield savings account earns 4.65% APY That's over 11x the national average!

 Savings Connect requires a $100 minimum opening deposit.
 No monthly fees.
 FDIC insured.

 Take Control of Your Savings With Sinking Funds